-Throughout the duration of the survey, the number of elvers captured with Irish eel ramps was well below that of glass eels and ranged from as few as 3 elvers (Bracken's Pond, 2009) to as many as 1,968 elvers per year (Kamp's Millpond, 2003).
-Peak collections of elvers occurred during 2007 at both sites in the York River and the James River, but in the Rappahannock River 2007 ranked second lowest (Figures 4 and 5, bottom).
-The number of elvers captured during 2009 was extremely low in the Rappahannock and York rivers and below average in the James River compared with historic averages for these systems (Figure 5, bottom).
+Throughout the duration of the survey, the number of elvers captured with Irish eel ramps was notably less than that of glass eels and ranged from as few as 3 elvers (Bracken's Pond, 2009) to as many as 1,968 elvers per year (Kamp's Millpond, 2003).
+Peak collections of elvers occurred in 2007 at all sites in the York and James rivers, but in the Rappahannock River, recruitment of elvers in 2007 ranked second lowest (Figures 4 and 5).
+The number of elvers captured during 2010 was below average in all but Wareham's and Bracken's ponds compared with historic averages for these systems (Figures 4 and 5).